Security

 name="{Human-friendly label} ({REFERENCE_ID})",

-short_description="{Brief explanation of the attack, no technical permissions.}",
+short_description="{Brief explanation, no technical permissions.}",

 description="{Detailed description of the attack vector and impact.}",